 We are a Zen inspired meditation center.
-We have a resident teacher, Konpo Sensei, who has a rich background in both Tibetan and Zen traditions.
-We also embrace a variety of other mindfulness traditions and practices such as Shambhala, Vipassana, and Buddhist Psychology.
+Our resident teacher, Konpo Sensei, has a rich background in both Tibetan and Zen traditions.
+We also embrace a variety of other mindfulness traditions and practices such as Shambhala, Vipassana, and Contemplative Buddhist Psychology.

 Those new to mindfulness and meditation practice are encouraged to contact Terry Chowan Kerler (Naropa University Certified Mindfulness Instructor) for individualized instruction.
-Fundamental principles on where and how to place the mind and body can go a long way in supporting mindfulness and meditation practices.
+Fundamental principles on where and how to place the mind and body can go a long way in supporting mindfulness and meditation practices that help cultivate compassion and equanimity.
 Terry can be reached at firstname.lastname@example.org or at 208-830-1228.

 The art of giving and receiving is also an important aspect of spiritual practice.
 We encourage all participants to donate to support Sensei and the Center with in mind that donations reflect the preciousness and rarity of these teachings and the importance of the dharma community.
-Suggested donation amounts are posted in the back foyer.
+Suggested donation amounts are posted in the back foyer of the Pocatello Center.
 Even if you can only afford a few dollars, supporting the Center in this way will enrich your experience here at the Center.

 Let us know if you would like to be on our email list!
 Send an email to email@example.com